-Welcome to the Doctor of Dental Medicine Class of 2025!
+Welcome to the Doctor of Dental Medicine Class of 2026!

-I want to welcome all of you to the profession of dentistry and to Roseman's commitment to you as Life Long Colleagues.
-This commitment guides our decisions and behaviors for all of the students, faculty, staff and patients that are part of Roseman CODM.
-We believe that we all learn and depend on each other and your educational experiences in dental school are designed to not only develop your clinical skills but to open your mind to all of the possibilities that the future of dentistry holds for you.
+I want to welcome all of you to the profession of dentistry and to Roseman's commitment to you as Lifelong Colleagues.
+This commitment guides our decisions and behaviors for all the students, faculty, staff, and patients that are part of Roseman CODM (College of Dental Medicine).
+We believe that we all learn and depend on each other and your educational experiences in dental school are designed to not only develop your clinical skills but to open your mind to all the possibilities that the future of dentistry holds you.